 1. Check the requirements

-Lastly, you need to check official Windows 11 requirements and make sure that your PC can handle W11.
-Now that you have everything ready, you just need the proper software to create a bootable drive.
+Lastly, you need to check the official Windows 11 requirements and make sure that your PC can handle this OS.
+Now that everything is ready, you just need the proper software to create a bootable drive.

 - Download Rufus.

-- Make sure that the correct device is select.
+- Make sure that the correct device is selected.
 This is especially important if you have multiple USB storage devices connected to the PC.

 - Make sure that Boot selection is set to Disk or ISO image.
 Now click the Select button.